 The Company had prepared Consolidated Financial Statements in accordance with theIndian Accounting Standards (Ind AS).
-The Company has also presented financial statementsas per Schedule III of the Companies Act 2013.
+The Company has also presented financial statementsas per Schedule III to the Companies Act 2013.
 Except where otherwise stated theaccounting policies are consistently applied.

 The Board reviewed the affairs of the Company's subsidiaries during the year at regularintervals.
 In accordance with section 129(3) of the Companies Act 2013 the Company hasprepared Consolidated Financial Statements of the Company and its subsidiary/Associatesand Joint Venture which form part of this Annual Report.
 A statement containing salientfeatures of the financial statements of the subsidiary / joint venture / associatecompanies in Form AOC-1 is provided as Annexure A which forms part of theDirectors Report of the Company.

 The Equity Shares of your Company are listed and actively traded on the BSE Limited(BSE) and the National Stock Exchange of India Limited (NSE).
-The Company had paid AnnualListing fees to both the stock exchanges for the Financial Year 2017-18 within thestipulated time.
+The Company had paid AnnualListing fees to both the stock exchanges for the Financial Year 2018-19 within thestipulated time.

 During the year under review there is no change in composition of Board of Directorsof the Company.

 Mr. Pravin Kiri Whole Time Director of the Company retires at the ensuing AnnualGeneral Meeting (AGM) and being eligible offers himself for re-appointment.
 A briefprofile of Mr. Pravin Kiri as required under Regulation 36(3) of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 is annexed to the Notice ofAGM of the Company.